-Today I would like to share 3 hot health and fitness tips surrounding Hydration, Plantar Fascia (bottom of your feet), and Core Strength.
+Today I would like to share 3 hot health and fitness tips surrounding Hydration, Plantar Fascia, and Pelvic Floor Strength.
 These 3 tips can help your body burn fat easier, achieve better mechanics and mobility, and greatly improve your core strength.
 Although these tips might seem small, implementing these tips will help your FULL body.

 1. Ensure your cells are hydrated before your workouts

-Water is used by the body to carry out various processes called such as digestion, nutrient transport to brain, cleansing, burning fat, hormone production, bile formation, muscle repair, energy restoration, and collagen regeneration to name a few.
+Water is required by the body to carry out various processes called such as digestion, nutrient transport to brain (brain fog anyone?), cleansing, burning fat, hormone production, bile formation, muscle repair, energy restoration, and collagen regeneration to name a few.

-In an ideal world, we would be so in-tune with our hydration levels and simply honour our body’s needs by hydrating intuitively to give our body the available resources it needs.
+In an ideal world, we would be so in-tune with our hydration levels and be drinking the HIGHEST QUALITY water

 My other blogs on Hydration: